berenguel/oracle-to-postgresql-user-and-roles-migration/Instructions to migrate Oracle users and roles into Azure Database for PostgreSQL.md

-How to migrate users and roles from Oracle to Azure Database for PostgreSQL using ora2pg
+How to migrate users, roles and grants from Oracle to Azure Database for PostgreSQL using ora2pg
 ---

 **Introduction**